aritrakrbasu/payload-kanban-board/README.md

 - [x] Payload 2.0 support
 - [ ] Customize card properties (currently displays `title` and `createdAt`)
 - [ ] Edit relationships directly from the card (e.g., assigning users to a document)
-- [x] Toggleable column for posts without a workflow status (Currently, documents lacking `kanbanStatus` aren't visible on the board)
+- [x] Toggleable column for posts without a kanban status (Currently, documents lacking `kanbanStatus` aren't visible on the board)
 - [ ] Lazy loading of column contents when scrolling (Currently, board only shows `defaultLimit` amount of cards)
 - [ ] Permissions for changing statuses